MelViP/meldev/readme.md

 # Portafolio Mel

-This is a portafolio that I made to make the world know about me
+This is a professional portafolio
+Trying this to be a full HTML5, CSS3 and JavaScript vanilla project that animates and draws all the images in order to practice

 ## Lessons Learned

-how to animate with JS
+JS canva animations

-## Features
+## Comming - Features

 - Light/dark mode toggle
 - Live previews